-Palatino is the work of designer Hermann Zapf, who is a calligrapher by training.
+Palatino is the work of Hermann Zapf, a calligrapher by training.
 Many of his fonts reflect this influence.
 But the Palatino system font is a harsh representation of Zapf’s original design.
 Palatino Nova is Zapf’s own reworking of Palatino that restores its original subtlety.

 These alternatives apply equally to Book Antiqua, which was created as a Palatino clone for Microsoft Windows.
 Book Antiqua has caused its share of controversy over the years—Zapf himself considered it an unethical pillaging of his work.
-But in recent times, the alleged pillager (Monotype) acquired the alleged pillagee (Linotype), extinguishing the beef.
+But in recent times, the alleged pillager (Monotype) acquired the alleged pillagee (Linotype), thereby extinguishing the beef.

 Fans of Palatino or Zapf will enjoy Robert Bringhurst’s excellent book Palatino: The Natural History of a Typeface, which catalogs the many variations of Palatino that Zapf made over 60 years, and gives due credit to his punchcutter August Rosenberger.